Summary

 Study the available options well, ask for samples, and do lots of testing.

-Each material has its own clothing fit—elasticity, weight, and fluidity—which will only be confirmed during testing.
-Consider using technologies for material organization and pre-cost calculation, like Audaces Idea
+Each material has its own clothing fit—elasticity, weight, and fluidity—which you can confirm during testing.
+Consider using technologies for material organization and pre-cost calculation, like Audaces Idea.

 To help with your selection, here are some fabrics and their main characteristics:

-• Satin: As fine as silk but shinier.
-100% polyester satin has no elasticity and is more structured, while satin with elastane is lighter and has a casual fit.
+- Satin: As fine as silk but shinier.
+100% polyester satin has no elasticity and is more structured.
+Meanwhile, satin with elastane is lighter and has a casual fit.

 Adjust for the desired style